In this guide

 An argument for higher withdrawal rates

-A working group of actuaries assumed a portfolio with 70% growth assets and an average annual real (after inflation) return of 3.5%, which is close to the returns benchmark used by most public offer super funds.
+They assumed a portfolio with 70% growth assets and an average annual real (after inflation) return of 3.5%, which is close to the returns benchmark used by most public offer super funds.
 The result was a new rule of thumb they called Spend Your Age.

-By ‘spending their age’, it was found that retirees could safely withdraw an amount beginning with the first number of their age and have confidence that their money would last around 30 years.
+By ‘spending their age’, it was found that retirees could safely withdraw a percentage amount beginning with the first number of their age and have confidence that their money would last around 30 years.
 That is, someone in their 60s could safely withdraw 6% of their super each year, while someone in their 70s could withdraw 7%.
 The rule breaks down for retirees aged 85+ when the statutory minimum rates are higher.

 But what if the market tanks?

-According to SuperRatings, Balanced pension funds (60–76% growth assets) returned 7.2% a year on average in the ten years to March 2020.
-Even Conservative investment options (20–40% growth) returned 5.6% on average.
+According to Chant West, Growth pension funds (61–80% growth assets) returned 7.9% per year on average in the 10 years to June 2024.
+Even Conservative investment options (21–40% growth) returned 4.8% on average.

 The bottom line